SSD Offload#

 # Node A — runs the master and its own real client

-mooncake_master --rpc_port=50051 --enable-offload true &
+mooncake_master --rpc_port=50051 --enable_offload=true &

 export MOONCAKE_OFFLOAD_FILE_STORAGE_PATH=/nvme/mooncake_offload